camayal/OnScreeM/README.md

 It creates a measurement zone on top of visible screen and allows to click in a desired are spots to take linear measurments.

 The first two points determine the scale in pixel equivalent to 1 cm, and then consecutive points determine independent measurements.
+Optionally, by pressing a key (a to z) allow to take measurments of 26 independent measurments.
+See usage for more details.

 The app is minimizable, so user could change photo, app, tab, etc., and take even more measurements.
 At the end pressing the key `Tab` it will report the range and outliners if there are any.